rcverse/Another-Noun-Phrase-Extractor/README.md

 3. **NLTK Model**: `punkt` (Punkt tokenizer for sentence splitting).

 #### **Python Version Compatibility**
-ANPE is compatible with Python 3.7 through 3.12.
-It is not compatible with Python 3.13 or higher due to dependencies that currently only support up to Python 3.12.
+ANPE is compatible with Python 3.9 through 3.12.
+It is not compatible with Python versions below 3.9 due to dependencies that require Python 3.9 or higher.
 Make sure you have a supported Python version installed before proceeding.

 To check your Python version, run:
 ```bash